Trying to plan a trip to Kenya? I’m answering frequently asking questions about our first Kenya safari vacation and how to plan a trip to Kenya.

 What is a realistic budget to pull off a trip like this?

 This is kind of a hard question to answer, because it really depends on a bunch of different factors – airfare, length of stay, time of year and which camps you want to visit among the top.
 We booked our airfare 6 months out after watching it for awhile and knew which parks we wanted to see based on research and Dane’s prior travels.
 If you can get affordable airfare to Kenya, you might be able swing it for around $3,000 per person (not including airfare).
 Like I said, there are so many different factors that go into planning a trip like this (and lots of moving parts!) that I hesitate to give advice or specific numbers, because it truly varies based on your particular travel style.
+Here are my 8 budgeting tips for planning a Kenya safari.

 Which camps did you stay in?